CONTACT

 Outcome Measure: PANCE first-time pass rates.

-Analysis: The five year first time taker average pass rate for the program is currently 95%.
-The five year national first time taker average is 93%.
-Therefore, the program is currently meeting our program-defined benchmark and goal.
+Analysis: The five-year first-time taker average pass rate for the program is currently 94%.
+The five-year national first-time taker average is 94%.
+Therefore, the program meets the program-defined benchmark and goal.

-Summary: The program is effective in meeting this goal with a Five Year First Time Taker Average Pass Rate for the Program of 95% and the Five Year National First Time Taker Average of 93%.
-The program is dedicated to curricular excellence to adequately prepare students with the medical knowledge necessary to provide patient-centered medical care and will continue to monitor this benchmark as we graduate future cohorts of students.
+Summary: The program effectively meets this goal with a Five-Year First Time Taker Average Pass Rate for the Program of 94% and the Five-Year National First Time Taker Average of 94%.
+The program is committed to delivering high-quality curricular excellence to adequately prepare students with the medical knowledge and clinical reasoning skills required to provide patient-centered medical care.
+The program continually evaluates this benchmark to ensure the CSU PA graduates are well-prepared to meet the evolving needs of healthcare.

 Outcome Measure: Student feedback from the Graduate Evaluation of the Program.